Return to Campus

 - Face masks are to be worn inside University buildings, including hallways, public spaces and common areas, classrooms, studios, and laboratories.
 Face masks should be worn in shared offices if physical distancing cannot be accomplished.

-- Instructors only may remove their face masks during class if they are at least 8 feet from the nearest student.
+- Instructors only may remove their face masks during class if they are 6 feet or more from the nearest student.

 - Face masks should be worn outdoors if physical distancing cannot be maintained.